What is Project ECHO?

-While we have made it easy to participate in an ECHO, it is more than just showing up the day of.
-We ask that every participant commit to the entire ECHO series.
-This typically means eight to twelve ECHO sessions a year, each lasting an hour.
-ECHO sessions are monthly, and are scheduled at the same time each month.
-In addition to your time, every ECHO participant commits to sharing their experience with the group.
+While we at DPH have made it easy to participate in ECHO sessions, it is more than just showing up the day of.
+In addition to your time, every ECHO participant commits to sharing their experience with the group and we ask that participant commit to the entire ECHO series.
+This typically means eight to twelve ECHO sessions a year, each lasting approximately an hour to hour and a half.
+ECHO session dates/time vary based on the subject.

 The ECHO clinics below are currently being offered:

 - Coverdell Acute Stroke ECHO